-Alice Teeter served as an Adjunct Professor, Lecturer in Poetry, at Emory University in Atlanta, Georgia, in 2012 and 2013.
+Alice Teeter is a Lecturer in Poetry at Emory University in Atlanta, Georgia.
 She studied poetry at Eckerd College with Peter Meinke.
 Her chapbook entitled 20 CLASS A was published in 1975 by Morningstar Media, Tallahassee, Florida.
 Her collection of poems entitled String Theory won the Georgia Poetry Society’s 2008 Charles B. Dickson Chapbook Contest, judged by poet Lewis Turco and her book When It Happens To You . . . was published in 2009 by Star Cloud Press.

 Teeter co-leads Improvoetry workshops with actor/director/creative coach Lesly Fredman, using improvisation techniques as poetic inspiration and poetry as a springboard for further improvisation.
 She is a member of Alternate ROOTS, a service organization for artists doing community-based work in the Southeast and is also a member of the Artist Conference Network, a national coaching community for people doing creative work.

 In poems both mythic and marvelous, Alice Teeter traces a difficult journey between an adult child and a mountain mother.
 Her book captures the mystery of the mountainside as well as the rocky rift between generations.
 Each poem is a brilliant path “worn smooth,” seeking to “find another way” to express the universal dilemma of being a child of the earth.
 Many unexpected gifts await in this finely fretted book.

 – Amy Pence, author of Armor, Amour, Ninebark Press